 not finding fulfillment in his job, sebastian focused more and more on music over the past years and finally gave up civil engineering for good.

 early 2009 sebastian was introduced to lizzy scharnofske (drums) and dirk flatau (piano) in berlin, who have known each other from jazz studies at the conservatory of amsterdam. a fortunate coincidence, as only a couple of sessions and rehearsals later it became quite clear that sebastian’s compositions would sound like they were intended to sound with those brilliant accompanists. (release `to walk in the past´)

 in 2010 sebastian met the wurlitzer-pianist and composer hans arnold in berlin. together with drummer julius heise they renewed arnold's band `heniu´. a few month and concerts later the three recorded their first album `von hier nach dort´. later this year sebastian decided to work on his own project again and formed his new trio with lucia martinez on drums and felix otterbeck on the piano, the release `zeitenwende´ as their first outcome.

-recently sebastian finished his studies in audio-engineering at a berlin based academy for music and media in autumn 2012, and is currently working as a freelance engineer and musician.
+sebastian finished his studies in audio-engineering at a berlin based academy for music and media in autumn 2012, and is currently working as a freelance engineer and musician.

 lucia martinez - drums